 Section 1: The Respiratory System

-Air enters the body through the nose and into the nasal cavity, which is lined with cells called cilia.
+Air enters the body through the nose and into the nasal cavity, lined with cells called cilia.
 Cilia are tiny hair-like projections that move together in a sweeping motion and remove particles trapped in the nose to keep it clean.
 Air then moves to the pharynx, located behind the nasal cavity.
-Otherwise known as the throat, the pharynx is a tubelike passageway that is used by food and liquid.
+Otherwise known as the throat, the pharynx is a tubelike passageway used for food and liquid.
 The “voice box,” or larynx, is also found here.
 Your voice comes from the larynx when air from the lungs passes across tissue and produces sound.
 Then it moves through the trachea, which is a tube that is held open by rings of cartilage called the windpipe.
 It’s lined with cilia and mucus and leads to the lungs.
 The epiglottis is a small flap of tissue that folds over the trachea, preventing food or liquid from entering your lungs or windpipe.
 From the trachea, air moves into the bronchi.

 The bronchi are passageways that direct air into the lungs, which are the principal organs of the respiratory system.
 Bronchioles are the tiniest bronchi tubes, which end in alveoli clusters.
 Alveoli are small sacs of living tissue specialized for the movement of gases between air and blood.